fjn308/wfwp/README.md

 ![general](/screenshots/6.png)

-If multiple monitors are attached, when switch, blacklist, details, or original button is clicked, a clickable "Which One?" box will appear.
+If there are multiple monitors, a clickable "Which One?" box will appear when **Switch**, **Blacklist**, **Details**, or **Original** button is clicked.

 # 3. Things You need to Know

-- wfwp assumes that aspect ratios of monitors are around 16:9, that is, for landscape monitors, it selects wallpapers from the pictures with ratios between 4:3 and 256:81; while for portrait monitors, the ratios should be between 256:81 and 3:4.
+- `wfwp` assumes that aspect ratios of monitors are around 16:9, that is, for landscape monitors, it selects wallpapers from the pictures with ratios between 4:3 and 256:81; while for portrait monitors, the ratios would be between 256:81 and 3:4.

-- wfwp caches pictures to guarantee smooth switches.
+- `wfwp` caches pictures to ensure smooth switches.
 For each monitor, there is an independent limitation on its cache:
-  - a monitor not over fhd (1920*1080): 9 mb fhd pictures resized from higher resolution ones;
+  - resolution smaller or equal to FHD (1920*1080): 9MB FHD pictures resized from higher resolution ones;
-  - a monitor not over qhd (2560*1440, aka 2k sometimes) but over fhd: 16 mb qhd pictures resized from higher resolution ones;
+  - resolution smaller or equal to QHD (2560*1440, a.k.a 2K) but over FHD: 16MB QHD pictures resized from higher resolution ones;
-  - a monitor not over uhd (3840*2160, aka 4k sometimes) but over qhd: 36 mb uhd pictures resized from higher resolution ones.
+  - resolution smaller or equal to UHD (3840*2160, a.k.a 4K) but over QHD: 36MB UHD pictures resized from higher resolution ones.

-- wfwp takes monitors with resolutions over uhd as uhd, which should not cause problems for most users since such monitors are rare.
+- `wfwp` treats monitors with resolutions larger than UHD as UHD.
+If you have such monitor, sorry :(

-- wfwp is only tested on my windows 11, but it should work fine on windows 10.
-The only potential limitations come from several powershell commands in support of proxy and checksum, while powershell 5.1 is pre-installed on all windows 10, where the related commands are already supported.
+- `wfwp` is only tested on my Windows 11, but it should work fine on Windows 10.
+The only potential limitations come from several Powershell commands in support of proxy and checksum, while Powershell 5.1 is pre-installed on all Windows 10, where the related commands are already supported.

 # 4. Things You May Want to Know

-- wfwp is written in [autohotkey](https://www.autohotkey.com/), a script language exclusive for windows.
-At first, I just wanted to fix a wallpaper shortage situation caused by mistakenly deleting my library.
-I am not even an amateur programmer but ahk is easy to get started.
-The scripts aimed at downloading pictures eventually grew into wfwp.
-If necessary, I will re-write it in a more suitable language, but for now I think ahk is enough.
+- `wfwp` is written in [autohotkey](https://www.autohotkey.com/), a script language exclusive for Windows.
+At first, I just wanted to fix my wallpaper shortage situation caused by mistakenly deleting my library.
+I am not even an amateur programmer but `autohotkey` is easy to get started.
+The scripts aimed at downloading pictures eventually grew into `wfwp`.
+If necessary, I will re-write it in a more suitable language, but for now I think `autohotkey` is enough.

-- wfwp selects pictures from the [resolved.dat](https://raw.githubusercontent.com/fjn308/wfwp/main/upload/resolved.dat) logging infomations of all featured pictures, which is generated by its predecessor, featured.ahk. resolved.dat does not require frequent updates because of its large capacity, so I only gave wfwp the ability to update resolved.dat from github, where it is updated once a month.
-If there come situations requiring a up to date resolved.dat, it can be generated by manualy running featured.ahk.
+- `wfwp` selects pictures based on the [resolved.dat](https://raw.githubusercontent.com/fjn308/wfwp/main/upload/resolved.dat), which has information on all featured pictures at the time being.
+It can be generated by the script `featured.ahk`.
+Normally `resolved.dat` does not require frequent updates because of its large capacity, so I only gave `wfwp` the ability to get `resolved.dat` from GitHub, where it is updated once a month.
+If there come situations requiring an up-to-date `resolved.dat`, it can be generated by manualy running `featured.ahk`.

-- Except for featured.ahk, there is another script called download.ahk, which can work with featured.ahk to achieve an expanded freedom of selecting and downloading featured pictures.
+- Except for `featured.ahk`, there is another script called `download.ahk`, which can work with `featured.ahk` to achieve an expanded freedom of selecting and downloading featured pictures.
 Check [here](https://github.com/fjn308/wfwp/tree/main/scripts) to learn more.

 # 5. Icons and Legal Issues

-Except for the wallpapers, which come from [wikimedia commons](https://commons.wikimedia.org/wiki/Main_Page), the icons used in wfwp are also from wikicommons:
+Except for the wallpapers, which come from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page), the icons used in `wfwp` are also from Wiki Commons:

 ```
 commons.ico: https://commons.wikimedia.org/static/favicon/commons.ico